Skip to main content

 4. Advocate for Homelessness Reform That Actually Works

-My comprehensive homelessness plan the Homeless Recovery and Rehabilitation Act addresses the root causes of street disorder by distinguishing between individuals experiencing economic hardship, addiction, and severe mental illness, and tailoring interventions accordingly.
+My comprehensive homelessness plan the Homeless Recovery and Rehabilitation Act.
+Addresses the root causes of street disorder by distinguishing between individuals experiencing economic hardship, addiction and severe mental illness.
+Tailoring interventions accordingly.
 Getting this right is how we restore public safety in neighborhoods like the International District without simply pushing the problem somewhere else.
 You can read the full plan at the link below.

 5. Be a Voice for the Asian American Community Not Just During Election Season